Cedar Tree's history

 Early Cedar Tree grants were given in support of local conservation issues, but from 2002 to 2016, the Foundation established two program areas of concentration: Environmental Health where the Foundation supported efforts to protect and empower those most vulnerable to environmental health hazards including women and children through a variety of campaigns and strategies, including marketplace efforts to encourage industry to make voluntary changes to decrease exposures to toxic chemicals; and Sustainable Agriculture where the Foundation supported efforts to build the next generation of sustainable farmers, connect urban populations with local, health food and agriculture, and promote market based solutions to expand the field.
 During these years, Cedar Tree also funded select opportunities in Environmental Education, and Civic Engagement along with other more general environmental issues.

 In 2016 the Foundation completed an intensive strategic visioning process which informed the selection of new programmatic funding areas starting in 2017.
-The Cedar Tree Foundation launched two new grantmaking programs in June 2017: the Children’s Environmental Health Initiative and the Sustainable Grazing Initiative, both of which have their own grant guidelines and application process.
+The Cedar Tree Foundation launched two new grantmaking programs in June 2017: the Children’s Environmental Health Initiative and the Regenerative Grazing Initiative, both of which have their own grant guidelines and application process.
 In addition, Cedar Tree maintains a list of current funding priorities in specific geographic and environmental issue areas.
 It is likely that new areas of programmatic interest will be added in the coming months, so check back to this site often.
 As always, Cedar Tree would love to hear from you if you are working to address environmental issues in a way that is innovative, timely, and compelling.
 Visit our Environmental Idea Center to inform us of your work that does not fit into any of the programmatic focus areas specifically mentioned above.